Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

-A thermodynamic equilibrium is defined to be the state that realizes the maximum of the entropy in a given system.
-Traditionally in the thermodynamics literature, the equilibrium is identified by first solving a constrained extremal problem arising from the given observation data and the obvious constraint \be \int \rho = 1 \ee inside the space $\CD^+(D)$ of positive densities, and then carrying out the macroscopic thermodynamic analysis.
+inside the space $\CD^+(D)$ of positive densities, and then carrying out the macroscopic thermodynamic analysis.
 To solve the first problem, the method of \emph{Lagrange multipliers} has been utilized in the thermodynamic literature (e.g. \cite{Mrug:TPS}) in terms of \emph{preferred variables}.
 We will geometrize and globalize this constrained extremal problem as a part of our reduction process and solve the extremal problem \emph{globally and covariantly} without using coordinates.
-In this procedure, we perform two constructions in order: \begin{enumerate}[(1)] \item {\bf Step 1:} We apply Marsden-Weinstein reduction for each collective observation of the given statistical system, denoted by $\CF$, and obtain an intermediate reduced space $\CM^\CF$ as a symplectic fibration over the observation data. \item {\bf Step 2:} We employ the \emph{method of generating functions} in symplecto-contact geometry by taking the reduced function, $\CS^{\text{\rm red}}_\CF$, as the global canonical generating function of the thermodynamic equilibrium state.
+In this procedure, we perform two constructions in order: \begin{enumerate}[(1)] \item {\bf Step 1:} We apply Marsden-Weinstein reduction for each collective observation of the given statistical system, denoted by $\CF$, and obtain an intermediate reduced space $\CM^\CF$ as a symplectic fibration over the space of observation data. \item {\bf Step 2:} We employ the \emph{method of generating functions} in symplecto-contact geometry by taking the reduced function, $\CS^{\text{\rm red}}_\CF$, as the global canonical generating function of the thermodynamic equilibrium state.
 (See Appendix \ref{sec:generating} for the definition.) \end{enumerate} More detailed explanation of these two operations are now in order.